Research

 Interactive reinforcement learning allows robots to learn from both exploring their environment and from human feedback.
 However, this approach typically assumes that human teachers are continuously paying attention to the robot, which is unlikely to be true during long-term learning.
 Thus, we propose interactive reinforcement learning methods that take the presence or absence of human attention into account.

-T. Kessler Faulkner, E. S. Short, and A. L. Thomaz, “Towards Active Attention-Modified Policy Shaping.”
-Presented at Workshop on Human/Robot In-The-Loop Machine Learning, IROS 2018.
+T. A. Kessler Faulkner, E. S. Short, and A. L. Thomaz, “Towards Active Attention-Modified Policy Shaping.”
+Presented at Workshop on Human/Robot In-The-Loop Machine Learning, IROS, 2018.

-T. Kessler Faulkner, R. A. Gutierrez, E. S. Short, and A.L.
+T. A. Kessler Faulkner, R. A. Gutierrez, E. S. Short, and A.L.
 Thomaz, Policy Shaping with Supervisory Attention Driven Exploration.
-IROS 2018.
+IROS, 2018.

 Asking Humans for Help